KN1235/TECHNATION-Competition---AI-Equity-Challenge/README.md

 ## Notes

-This was a team submission developed collaboratively under team name "Solo_Data" for TECHNATION's national program.
-The analysis and policy recommendations reflect our team's interpretation of the data within the competition's scope and timeline, not an official government or TECHNATION position.
+This was a team submission developed collaboratively under team name "Solo_Data" for TECHNATION's national program (September 2025 - November 2025).
+The analysis and policy recommendations reflect our team's interpretation of the data within the competition's scope and timeline, not an official government or TECHNATION documentation.